fbpx

 Shrine of Abdullah Shah Ghazi, Karachi

 Abdullah Shah Ghazi, a Sufi mystic who lived in the eighth century, was said to have had a shrine in Clifton, Karachi.
 According to legend, Shah Ghazi was an Arab trader who moved to Sindh with Syed Misri Shah.
+Shah Gazi’s fame grew due to his healing abilities, and he became a Sufi Muslim devotee.
+When his rivals murdered him, the body was interred on top of a hill, the exact location where today’s shrine now stands.

 The Sufi shrines in Pakistan remained a small hut until it was rebuilt in the 1960s.
 It is now a magnificent monument covered with lovely tiles and marble.
 The temple is a holy ground visited by people from all walks of life and will endure for many years.
 In addition, many individuals believe the shrine protects the city against natural disasters.